-ODE administers CMU's Extended Studies program and coordinates off-campus educational opportunities and learning experiences for CMU students and school district educators.
-Faculty are welcome to contact the instructional designers by email or phone for more information or visit the website:
+Distance Education administers CMU's Extended Studies program and coordinates off-campus educational opportunities and learning experiences for CMU students and school district educators.
+This includes international and out-of-state travel courses as well as continuing education for educators.
+Contact Distance Education for more information.